Skip to content

 • Historical trend analysis across weekly reports (week-over-week return, score trends).

-• Accumulated state stored in SQLite for longitudinal queries.
+• Accumulated state stored for longitudinal queries.

 Income and Tax Tracking